rumanddd/rumanddd/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/rumanddd](https://github.com/rumanddd)

-- 📫 How to reach me **rumanddd@gmail.com**
+- 📫 You can reach me at: **rumanddd@gmail.com**

-- 📄 Know about my experiences I'm a Junior Mobile App Developer for both IOS and Android, I finished my high degree course the 18-11-2021 from ITMD Alicante and also a troubleshooter for Windows OS and MacOS and mobile devices hardware and software...
+- 📄 I'm a Junior Mobile App Developer for both IOS and Android, I finished my high degree course the 18-11-2021 from ITMD Alicante and also a troubleshooter for Windows OS and MacOS and mobile devices hardware and software...
 I've been troubleshooting and fixing problems with computers and mobile devices for 8+ years.

 <h3 align="left">Connect with me:</h3>
 <p align="left">